joshuacnf/paradox-learning2reason/README.md

 ## Environment

 Our code primarily uses PyTorch and transformers.
-For reproducibility, below are the commands we used to setup the environment with docker. **However, it should run okay with most versions of PyTorch (1.X) and transformers.**
+For reproducibility, below are the commands we used to setup the environment with docker. **However, it should run okay with most versions of PyTorch (e.g., 1.6.0) and transformers.**

 **Note: not compatible with PyTorch 2.X**